 2. Choose a Business With Plenty of Cash Transactions

-Car dealerships or bridal shops are two examples of this.
+Car dealerships, electronics stores, and bridal shops are two examples of this.
 Very few people will buy a new car or pay for a wedding dress in cash.
 These types of businesses can be poor choices for donation boxes because of this.

 A business that receives smaller transactions can be a much better bet.
-When people are paying in cash, there’s a bigger chance they’ll put a coin or two from this in a donation box.
+When people pay with cash, there’s a bigger chance they’ll put a coin or two from this in a donation box.

 Pro tip: Convenience stores and gas stations can be great for donation boxes.
 Since most people make smaller transactions, they’ll likely pay in cash and receive change.